-Our next generation bispecific antibody platform is supporting the expansion of our pipeline with additional candidates for inflammatory diseases and oncology.
+Our next generation bispecific antibody platform is supporting the expansion of our pipeline with additional candidates for inflammatory diseases.
 Targets are being selected based on new science as well as their compatibility to be used in bispecific antibody formats with our existing antibody programs.
-Development is focused on emerging, important pathways controlling inflammatory diseases or immunity to tumors.
+Development is focused on emerging, important pathways controlling inflammatory diseases.